chap0ng/md-master-thesis/METHOD/24.09.28-map-classification-system/readme.md

 **Can a guide maps be algorithmic ? :**

 Might not but there's a way to link this in a way.
-Some games like no man sky or minecraft are based on algorithmic and generative maps.
+Some games like no man sky or Minecraft are based on algorithmic and generative maps.
 This category could be used to know how maps work in a static or procedural system.

 **Are they Interactive ? :**